elif1305/Project_to-do_list/README.md

 At the end of the this project,

-- analyze a problem, create e-commerce website page.
+- analyze a problem, create a simple To-Do App.

-- demonstrate their knowledge of algorithmic design principles for dynamic calculation of product's cart.

 ## Problem Statement